leticia-paixao-wermelinger/Minitalk/README.md

 # Minitalk
-A communication program in the form of a client and a server.
+A small data exchange program in the form of a client and a server, using UNIX signals.